Inertial Frame Dragging as a Probe to Differentiate Kerr-Newman Naked Singularities from Black Holes: Generalised Spin Precession of a Test Gyroscope in Kerr-Newman Spacetime

 The valid regime of the angular velocity $\Omega$ for the above equation is bounded by the two limiting branches $\Omega_{-}(\theta)$ and $\Omega_{+}(\theta)$.
 For a fixed polar angle $\theta$, physically admissible values of $\Omega$ satisfy

 where

-Within this interval, the angular velocity $\Omega$ corresponds to timelike trajectories., Values of $\Omega$ outside this range correspond to spacelike motion and are therefore unphysical.
+For values of $\Omega$ lying within this interval, the corresponding trajectories are timelike, whereas values outside this range lead to spacelike motion and are therefore unphysical.
 For a static observer outside the ergosphere, we have to put $\Omega = 0$; therefore, we get from Eq.~\eqref{omega_r=0}

 At $r = 0$, the precession frequency $\Omega_{s}$ varies within the range

 This indicates that $\Omega_{s}$ remains finite everywhere except in the limit $\cos\theta \to 0$, where it diverges.
 This divergence occurs precisely at the ring singularity of the Kerr-Newman spacetime, located at